MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 }
 ```

+This will tell Azure that we want an nstance of Cognitive Services.

-in the parameters section, add the following:
+Nos ... in the parameters section, add the following:

 ```json
 "accounts_cs_vision_name": {